-As stated in Chapter 1: Community Character and Inventory Report, Palisade Fire and Emergency Medical Services is currently a department with four full-time paid staff members, four part-time staff members, and 13 volunteers.
+As stated in Chapter 1: Community Character and Inventory Report, Palisade Fire and Emergency Medical Services is currently a department with six full-time paid staff members which were authorized in the 2023 budget, four part-time staff members, and 13 volunteers.
 To respond to the 355 square miles of the district from Beaver Tail Tunnel to 39 Road, which is adjacent to Clifton Fire Protection District boundaries.
 In the 2022 Budget for Palisade, \$55,000 was allocated to create a fire authority for Palisade Fire, Clifton Fire, and Palisade Rural Fire.
 A fire authority could provide a mechanism to create greater buying power and the ability to generate more funding opportunities to enhance the services for Palisade.